lishariggs/Maternal-Age-and-Caesarean-Delivery/README.md

 - 0 = No, the mother did not have a Caesarean

 The goal of logistic regression is to estimate the probability that a particular outcome occurs (e.g., a Caesarean) given the values of one or more independent variables (e.g., age, education, marital status).

+First, I will load the “MASS” package in order to conduct a to perform logistic regression with my cesarean data.
+I will use the “cesareanbinary” as the outcome variable and “age” as the predictor variable in the logistic regression model.
+I will perform logistic regression using the glm() function, specifying family = binomial to fit a logistic regression model.
+Lastly, I will use the summary() function to print the summary of the logistic regression model to examine the coefficients, standard errors, and significance levels.

 <pre lang="markdown">
 ```r